GRAINS-Corn hits 2-1/2-year low, soybeans tumble after USDA data

 By Julie Ingwersen

-CHICAGO, July 12 (Reuters) - U.S. corn futures fell to their lowest price since early 2021 on Wednesday after the U.S. Department of Agriculture projected a larger-than-expected domestic crop, analysts said.
+CHICAGO, July 12 (Reuters) - U.S. corn futures fell to their lowest price since early 2021 on Wednesday after the U.S. Department of Agriculture projected a larger-than-expected domestic crop and rising supplies, analysts said.

 Soybean futures tumbled after the USDA's forecast of 2023/24 soy ending stocks fell above a range of trade estimates, and wheat futures were pressured by a larger-than-expected U.S. production figure.

-Corn futures fell the most on a percentage basis after the USDA put the U.S. 2023 corn crop at 15.320 billion bushels, up from 15.265 billion last month and above an average of analyst expectations for 15.234 billion.
+Corn futures fell after the USDA put the U.S. 2023 corn crop at 15.320 billion bushels, up from 15.265 billion last month and above an average of analyst expectations for 15.234 billion.
 The USDA cut its U.S. corn yield estimate to 177.5 bushels per acre (bpa), down 4 bpa from last month, reflecting the impact of dry conditions in June, but the lower yield was offset by a larger plantings estimate.

-"They (the USDA) acknowledge that we've hurt it some, but we've got crop-saving rains, so we've stabilized it," said Don Roose, president of Iowa-based U.S. Commodities, referring to the corn crop.
+The USDA also raised its forecast of U.S. 2023/24 corn ending stocks by 5 million bushels to 2.262 billion bushels, in line with trade expectations and up significantly from the 1.402 billion bushels expected at the end of 2022/23.

+For soybeans, the USDA lowered its 2023 soybean harvest projection to 4.300 billion bushels, down from 4.510 billion previously but still toward the high end of trade expectations.
+The agency left its soy yield forecast unchanged at 52.0 bushels per acre.

 The USDA also surprised analysts by raising its estimate of the U.S. 2023 wheat harvest to 1.739 billion bushels, up from 1.665 billion in June and above a range of trade expectations.

-(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Krishna Chandra Eluri, Sharon Singleton and Paul Simao)
+(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Krishna Chandra Eluri, Sharon Singleton, Paul Simao and Diane Craft)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))